-If the ECU has secondary storage, the checks SHOULD be performed on the image in secondary storage before it is installed.
+If the ECU has enough secondary storage capacity to store the image, the checks SHOULD be performed on the image in secondary storage before it is installed.

 When checking hashes, the ECU SHOULD additionally check that the length of the image matches the length listed in the metadata.